Dolores Huerta: Early union activity

 In 1958, Huerta helped found the Agricultural Workers' Association (AWA).
 When the AWA dissolved in 1959, Huerta became secretary-treasurer of the AFL-CIO-affiliated Agricultural Workers' Organizing Committee (AWOC).
 However, according to historian Margaret Rose, she resigned from the organization quickly, "[growing] disenchanted with the group's leadership, direction, and top-down policies".
-In 1962, frustrated with the CSO's unwillingness to advocate for farmworkers, she co-founded the National Farm Workers Association (NFWA) with Cesar and fellow organizer Gilbert Padilla.
+According to Huerta, in August 1960, she "felt pressured to have sex with [Cesar] in a hotel room during a work trip in San Juan Capistrano".
+Despite this, frustrated with the CSO's unwillingness to advocate for farmworkers, she co-founded the National Farm Workers Association (NFWA) with Cesar and fellow organizer Gilbert Padilla in 1962.
 Formally, she remained a paid CSO employee, staying in Stockton while Cesar established the organization's headquarters in Delano.
 Meanwhile, her relationship with Ventura "deteriorated", and they divorced in 1963.

 Huerta eventually left her position with the CSO and moved in with Cesar and his family in Delano in 1964.
 (Note: According to Doak, she resigned in late 1962.
 Alicia Chávez, Bardacke, and Sowards also claim that she resigned.
 However, according to Rose, she was "terminated for her overriding interest in farmworker organizing over CSO business".)
 According to Cesar, Huerta's role in the early NFWA was "critical".
 Her duties included making phone calls, collecting union dues, and visiting worker camps in Stockton and nearby towns.
 She struggled to earn enough money to support her family during this time, taking on temporary work as a translator, substitute teacher, and onion farmer to supplement her NFWA income.
 In April 1965, she helped the NFWA organize a strike on behalf of rose grafters employed by the Mount Arbor and Conklin companies.
 After three days, the companies agreed to increase the strikers' wages but did not agree to a formal contract, which was one of the strikers' demands.
 The workers returned to their jobs the next day.